ximeguerron/2019ESEM/README.md

 # Conducting
 ## 3. Primary Studies {#estudios}
-Here we list the papers selected in the systematic mapping.
+The list of selected publications in the systematic mapping is below.
+Also, the information used to evaluate the quality assessment of them.

 Num. | Primary Studies | Year | Citations
 ------------ | ------------- | ------------- | -------------